-Job Hunting While Driving For Uber And Lyft
+Job Hunting While Driving With Uber And Lyft

 When your boss asks you into his/her office and then tells you that the company no longer needs your services anymore, the first thing that may go through your mind is; If I get laid off or terminated right now then how will I pay my rent?
 My mortgage?
 My car loan?
 My student loan?
 My credit cards?
 Etc.

 The next thing to go through your mind is the formulation of an action plan you will have to craft in order to find another job as quickly as possible.
 Needless to say, you clearly have some major challenges ahead of you.

 Don’t despair because like a superhero that saves the day, driving for rideshare is here!!!

 So long as you meet the minimum requirements of having the right type of car, minimum age requirements along with having a clean criminal and driving record, you will be in business and generating income in no time.
 The panic that set in earlier related to how you will be able to pay your bills will simply melt away.